 What training does a Certified Nurse Aide need?

-Training includes 120 hours or more of instruction including some hands on training.
-Once the training is complete, you must take and pass the National Nurse Aide Assessment Program (NNAAP) exam to be certified, which includes both a written test and a skills evaluation.
+Training includes 120 hours or more of instruction, including some hands-on training.
+Once the training is complete, you must pass the National Nurse Aide Assessment Program (NNAAP) exam to be certified, including a written test and a skills evaluation.
 Learn more about PA requirements for CNAs here.

 Central Pennsylvania programs for earning your Certified Nursing Aide credentials:

 - Lancaster Career and Technical Center – Willow Street

 - Harrisburg Area Community College (HACC) – multiple locations

 Pennsylvania is one of the twenty-five states that partners with the NNAAP to certify its nurses.
 Pearson VUE provides various resources to help you prepare for the CNA exam, including a free practice test, applications, test sites, and more.
 You will need to contact one of the regional testing facilities to schedule your test.

 The CNA test consists of a written (or spoken) examination and a clinical skills evaluation, which includes hands-on practice.
 They both take place on the same day.
 There will be 70 multiple-choice questions in English.
 You can opt-out and take the test orally if English is your second language.
 You can take CNA classes in Spanish as well.
 The oral exam consists of 60 multiple-choice questions and ten multiple-choice comprehensive reading questions.
 The skills examination requires you to perform five skills randomly selected from among 25 skills in 25 minutes or less, supervised by an examiner.
 In Pennsylvania, you must complete your CNA training within two years of graduating from an accredited program.